twobob/Ki/README.md

 __Use python and other free bits to create the files required to make an Elasticlunr.js searchable image tag website__

-This repos is a slightly modified example of Elasticlunr.js to demonstrate the a usage for the Clarifai API it should "just work" to give you a working thing to throw at a webserver
+This repository is a slightly modified example of Elasticlunr.js, to demonstrate the usage coupled with the Clarifai API. it should "just work" to give you a working thing to throw at a webserver

 The additional utilty scripts below should give you enough info to populate the model with stuff (thumbs that are logically linked to the data.JSON) of your own.

+### NOTES ON Supporting Documents
-The scripts assume windows since the unixers out there can probably bash up their own in short order.
+The scripts assume Windows OS since the unixers out there can probably bash up their own in short order.

 We optionally use __ImageMagick__ as __Magick.exe__ and __Jpeg-compress.exe__ command line utilities since they are free and Windows-friendly.
 Replace with your weapon of choice.
 You could do this stuff in the old CS2 version of Photoshop with a single batch command.
 Anything really.

-Python is used to provide a relatively cross platform overview of the steps needed, please amend directory spearators and paths to something sensible.
+Python is used to provide a relatively cross-platform overview of the steps needed, please amend directory separators and paths to something sensible.

 ### TODO/MAYBES:
 Maybe just roll all the scripts in python examples